Stormwater Compliance Assistance for CMC Metals Industry Storm Water Group

 Value to the Client:

-• KERAMIDA has built a strong relationship with the Water Board, who view us as a reputable and trustworthy
+• KERAMIDA’s strong relationship with the Water Board, which views us as a reputable and trustworthy consulting firm.

-• Comprehensive and trusted reviews of important compliance documents by storm water professionals, freeing a facility to focus on operations and production.
+• Comprehensive and trusted reviews of important compliance documents by our stormwater professionals, freeing a facility to focus on operations and production.

 • About $400/year in savings with reduced sampling costs, as MISWG members only need to sample twice per reporting year, compared to four times per reporting year for non-compliance group members.